wso2/docs-mi/en/docs/install-and-setup/install-and-setup-overview.md

     </tr>
 </table>

-To manage integration artifacts and logs in the Micro Integrator by using the MI CLI (mi), see the topics given below.
+To manage integration artifacts and logs in the Micro Integrator by using the MI CLI (micli), see the topics given below.

 <table>
     <tr>